-- The deadline for portfolio submissions under each exam cycle are:
+• The deadline for portfolio submissions under each exam cycle are:

-- 1 April for the May exam cycle

-- 1 August for the September exam cycle.
+- o 1 April for the May exam cycle - o 1 October for the November exam cycle

-Portfolios must be submitted prior to sitting any Practical, Oral, or Professional interview examinations.
+Portfolios must be completed and sampled prior to sitting any Practical, Oral, or Professional interview examinations.
 Candidates can submit their portfolios for ratification by CTSI, throughout the year.
-The only stipulation is that the verifier has had the opportunity to sample them. at least 3 times prior to the final submission.
+The only stipulation is that the verifier has had the opportunity to sample them at least 3 times prior to the final completed submission.